-Mt Isa East
+Mount Isa East

-In June 2013, CYU farmed out the Mt Isa East prospects to YEX and under the terms of that Farm-in Agreement YEX could earn up to a 45% interest in the those tenures.
+In June 2013, CYU farmed out the Mount Isa East tenure to Yunnan Copper Mineral Resources Exploration & Development Co., Ltd (YEX), and under the terms of that Farm-in Agreement YEX could earn up to a 45% interest in the those tenures.
 As at the date of this report, YEX has earned a 20% interest in the Mt Isa East projects.
+Upon further review of this tenure area by CYU's exploration team, a decision was taken (during the December 2015 Quarter) to surrender this tenement.